deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A4 Group and aggregate .md

 In our previous notebook, we showed how to do time series and relational joins on our data.
 In this notebook, we show how to perform groupings and aggregations with our time series data.

 Let's start again by simulating some real-time data.
-This time we'll use a shorter time interval.
+Here, we'll use a shorter time interval.

 ```python
 from deephaven.DateTimeUtils import currentTime, expressionToNanos, minus